raikilon/dev-notes/terraform/terraform-notes.md

 # Introduction & Fundamentals

-*   **Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.**
-*   It falls under the category of **Infrastructure as Code (IaC) tools.**
-*   IaC allows you to define your entire cloud infrastructure as a set of config files.
-*   Terraform interacts with cloud provider APIs to provision and manage resources on your behalf.
-*   The course assumes familiarity with basic programming and Amazon Web Services (AWS).
-*   The course covers a progression from basics to modular, automated infrastructure code deploying to staging and production.
-*   It alternates between theory and hands-on examples.
-*   A reference architecture of a basic web application on AWS is used throughout the course, including EC2, ELB, RDS, S3, and Route 53 within the default VPC.
-*   The choice of AWS is for simplicity, **Terraform is cloud-agnostic and can interact with anything with an API.**
-*   A companion GitHub repository contains the code examples organised by module.

 ## Infrastructure as Code (IaC)

 *   IaC allows you to define your entire infrastructure within your codebase.